A 48-Hour Guide to Bath, Somerset

 After arriving just after midday, we checked into The Brooks Guest House, a cosy boutique hotel conveniently located in the heart of Bath.
 We were offered a friendly service and a hearty breakfast (the next day) and headed into town.
 It’s on a busy road, so you might need earplugs.

 We had a quick sushi lunch and explored Bath Abbeyknown for its beautiful architecture and stunning stained-glass windows.
 Climb the 212 steps of the abbey tower for sweeping views of the city (well worth it if you’re comfortable with heights).
-The digital pass doesn’t include the tower, which costs an additional £15.
+You may need to pay an additional fee to go up to the tower.

 For all the Jane Austen fans out there (including me!), The Jane Austen Centre is a must.
 Dive into the life of one of England’s most beloved authors.
 Bath significantly influenced Austen’s work, and the centre offers interactive exhibits, period costumes (and bonnets to try on for some fun dress up!), and a lovely tearoom to experience the world where she lived with her family.
 There’s a fascinating 20-minute talk about the family tree and a little gift shop.
 All the staff are dressed up and speak like characters from her books, Mr Wickham was particularly dashing and caught our eye!
 Allow at least 90 minutes.